aidreamapps/json-formatter/README.md

 ## A Practical JSON Mental Model

-The easiest way to understand JSON is to think in terms of **containers and values**.
+A useful way to think about JSON is as a small set of containers and values.

 ```text
 JSON